horanszky/23/README.md

 # 23
 Armbian vs  tvbox

-Armbian [Debian desktop Linux whit XFCE] vs. allwinner/amlogic/rockchip tvbox whit Android
+Armbian [Debian desktop Linux with XFCE] vs. allwinner/amlogic/rockchip tvbox with Android

-Tv box whit Android, and "Discreet Launcher", whit a normal launcher good for streaming, gaming, but the resolution not good for desktop computing.
+Tv box with Android, and "Discreet Launcher", with a normal launcher good for streaming, gaming, but the resolution not good for desktop computing.
-This low energy device whit lan/bluetooth/wifi/audio/"4K" is like a cheap, silent, ideal tiny client pc whit Armbian Linux + LibreOffice, Firefox ESR, Telegram.. on XFCE lightweight desktop environment.
+This low energy device with lan/bluetooth/wifi/audio/"4K" is like a cheap, silent, ideal tiny client pc with Armbian Linux + LibreOffice, Firefox ESR, Telegram.. on XFCE lightweight desktop environment.

 U can touch this - it's Hammer time!